What is an Endodontist?

 In those cases in where Dr. Kaufmann chooses to accept direct assignment of insurance benefits, proof of coverage and coverage amount must be obtained before treatment will be performed.
 If, for any reason, the insurer does not pay within 60 days, the patient will be responsible for the entire amount.
 Dr. Kaufmann accepts Visa, Mastercard, Debit Cards and personal cheques.

-Dental X-Ray Films
+Dental X-Ray Images

 We encourage your dentist to send any information regarding your case.
-This can include documents, referral notes and any x-ray films.
+This can include documents, referral notes and any newer or older x-ray films.
 However, since Endodontic treatment can be complex, several views of the tooth may be needed to make a diagnosis.
 This may mean additional images at the time of arrival, regardless of any images that accompany you.
 Every effort will be made to limit your exposure.

 Underground parking available.
 The entrance is on the east side of the Colony Square Building on Good Street.
 Access is gained with a push button.
 You will be asked to park on the lower level.
 You may purchase parking by the hour with the use of a $1 coin or with a credit card.
 Patients should always purchase a minimum of 2 hours of time to account for possible delays.
 We encourage you not to park on the street.
 The meters are regularly patrolled and ticketed.